 Know the signs

-Many people who’ve experienced domestic abuse say they didn’t recognise they were in an abusive relationship until they were out of it.
+Many people who have experienced domestic abuse say they didn’t recognise they were in an abusive relationship until they were out of it.

 Domestic abuse isn’t always physical, and will often start with controlling behaviour.
 This is often disguised as concern - wanting to know where you are or who you are with for example.
 It may involve slowly wearing down your confidence or isolating you from family and friends.
 This can get worse over time and may become physical.